There are many tools available to assist physicians in diagnosing stroke:

 EKG and Cardiac Monitoring

 EKG analyzes heart rhythm to measure electrical activity.
-This can help in detecting a wide array of heart rhythm abnormalities.
+This can help detect a wide array of heart rhythm abnormalities.

 Lipid profiles measure total cholesterol, HDL, LDL, cholesterol ratio, triglycerides, and glucose levels.
 The lipid profile requires a 12-hour fast (follow regular medication schedules and if you have diabetes, check with your physician before fasting).